What is ICO and how to invest in

 #Step 3.
 Fund your wallet with Bitcoin or Ether.

 Funding your wallet will enable you to transfer money to the ICO campaign address in order to receive your tokens.
 If the token is ERC-20 and the wallet is MyEtherWallet, then you need Ether.

 #Step 4.
 Buy the ICO tokens

-Since you have the fund in your wallet, you can now buy the tokens by sending the money to the ICO campaign address.
-Be careful when sending the fund to the address, your money cannot be retrieved if there’s an error.
+Since you have funds in your wallet, you can now buy the tokens by sending the money to the ICO campaign address.
+Be careful when sending the funds to the address, your money cannot be retrieved if there’s an error.

 What to look for before investing.